QasimK/programmers-compendium/README.md

 * How-to software properly
 * Basic language switching
   A SQL reference manual that actually makes sense
-* Recipes for Linux and other software \(DevOps\)
+* An overview of Linux and the environment your software sits in
-* A SQL reference manual that actually makes sense
+* Recipes for setting up or configuring particular software \(at-risk of becoming outdated!\)

 Other resources include: